opensearch-project/sql/sql-cli/README.md

 1. To launch the CLI, run:

     ```
-    opensearchsql https://localhost:9200 --username admin --password admin
+    odfesql https://localhost:9200 --username admin --password admin
     ```
-    By default, the `opensearchsql` command connects to [http://localhost:9200](http://localhost:9200/).
+    By default, the `odfesql` command connects to [http://localhost:9200](http://localhost:9200/).

 ## Configure

-When you first launch the SQL CLI, a configuration file is automatically created at `~/.config/opensearchsql-cli/config` (for MacOS and Linux), the configuration is auto-loaded thereafter.
+When you first launch the SQL CLI, a configuration file is automatically created at `~/.config/odfesql-cli/config` (for MacOS and Linux), the configuration is auto-loaded thereafter.

 You can also configure the following connection properties:

-* `endpoint`: You do not need to specify an option, anything that follows the launch command `opensearchsql` is considered as the endpoint.
+* `endpoint`: You do not need to specify an option, anything that follows the launch command `odfesql` is considered as the endpoint.
 If you do not provide an endpoint, by default, the SQL CLI connects to [http://localhost:9200](http://localhost:9200/).
 * `-u/-w`: Supports username and password for HTTP basic authentication, such as:
     * OpenSearch with [OpenSearch Security Plugin](https://docs-beta.opensearch.org/security-plugin/index/) installed
     * Amazon Elasticsearch Service domain with [Fine Grained Access Control](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html) enabled